GAD-7 and diagnosing Generalized Anxiety Disorder

 GAD-7, Generalized anxiety disorder, GAD-7 scoring, generalized anxiety order 7 scoring

-Generalized Anxiety Disorder (GAD) is one of the most common diagnoses that therapists see in their practices.
+GAD-7 or the Generalized Anxiety 7 is a screening tool used to measure Generalized Anxiety Disorder, one of the most common diagnoses that therapists see in their practices.
 According to the National Institute of Mental Health, an estimated 5.7% of U.S. adults will experience symptoms associated with Generalized Anxiety Disorder at some point in their lives.
-Because of this high prevalence of GAD, clinical practitioners need to have a reliable and valid screening tool to help screen for anxiety symptoms, severity of symptoms, and progress in treatment.

 Using the GAD-7 also guides clinicians through developing a treatment plan, communicating with the client regarding progress in treatment, and evaluating treatment interventions.
 The GAD-7 serves as an excellent and readily accessible screening tool for therapists to use in practice.